 Reintroduction Guides & Resources:

-This is my number one, go-to resource for ALL stages of the AIP, so I’m recommending it again in case you still don’t have it – The Autoimmune Protocol ebook – Dr. Sarah Ballantyne
+As always, my number one, go-to resource for ALL stages of the AIP, is – The Autoimmune Protocol ebook – Dr. Sarah Ballantyne